Economic Mobility Pathways Pilot (EMPP)

 Intake caps

-There is no total intake cap for the EMPP program.
-However, there are specific intake caps for Regional EMPP and the No Job Offer stream of the Federal EMPP (see below).
+There are specific intake caps for the Regional EMPP, as well as the Federal EMPP’s Job Offer and No Job Offer streams (see below).
 The number of applications received will be monitored through monthly OPPB reports.

-Intake cap: when 500 applications from principal applicants have been received.
-Intake cap (annual): when 150 applications from principal applicants have been received.
-No intake cap
+Intake cap: when 500 applications have been received (principal applicants).
+Intake cap (annual): when 150 applications have been received (principal applicants).
+Intake cap (annual): when 950 applications have been received (principal applicants).

 Program delivery instructions (PDIs)